Why Do We Need Melatonin In Our Daily Lives?

 Compared to other supplements, it is regarded as the most effective one for treating circadian rhythm sleep disorders such as Jet lag, shift work, and delayed sleep.

 #2.
 It reduces the chances of depression.

-Studies were showing that better sleep will greatly reduce the chances of depression.
+Studies show that better sleep will greatly reduce the chances of depression.

 While the majority of depressed people suffer from sleep disorders.

 Studies suggest that people with insomnia have a tenfold risk of developing depression compared with those who sleep well.

 #3.
 It is good for your eyes and skin.

 It is found that it can also do good to your eyes and skin.